matthewbowling123/Engineering_4_Notebook/README.md

 ### Reflection
 for this assignment I was thankfully already given a lot of pseudo code so it was fairly easy to figure out.
 I used a moidfier to set values for the LED to blink which was also already given.
 Overall this assignment proved to be quite easy.

+## Data Storage 1

+### Description
+for this assignment I was asked to add data storage to the crash avoidance 2 assignment.
+This would include a data mode which, when applied, would store the data into the Pico and display on a Data file.
+### Evidence

+### Code

 ## FEA_part_3

 ### Description